 The faculty hosts a vast range of high-quality equipment and has access to the University’s wider portfolio of facilities which support students, industry and researchers in their work.

-This event will focus on the world leading biomedical, healthcare and veterinary research expertise and facilities at the University of Bristol.
+The day will focus on the world leading biomedical and healthcare-related research expertise and facilities at the University of Bristol.